barrosodavid/cs2340-android-tutorial/src/content/docs/team-intro/intro.md

 First Year CS Student
 - Developed the Assignment screen and sorting functionality in the College App
 - Designed & Styled home screen
-- Completed Second Fragment Part of Tutorial
+- Writing a part of the tutorial